 Patients should attempt to limit pressure stimuli.
 A simple intervention is to broaden the handles on heavy items or straps on clothing to disperse the pressure over a larger area.
 However, avoidance is not easy and may not be helpful in patients with moderate-to-severe disease.

 The results of pharmacologic treatment of delayed pressure urticaria (DPU) are somewhat disappointing.
-Besides antihistamines, agents used have included systemic corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, dapsone, sulfasalazine, montelukast, chloroquine, cyclosporine, intravenous immunoglobulin (IVIg), and omalizumab.
+Second-generation antihistamines are first-line treatment.
+Second- and third-line agents include systemic corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, dapsone, sulfasalazine, montelukast, chloroquine, cyclosporine, intravenous immunoglobulin (IVIg), omalizumab, and anakinra.

 Restrictions in activity depend on the severity of the disease.
 Consult a dermatologist or allergist for evaluation for other causes of urticaria.

-Antihistamines can reduce the severity of symptoms and are helpful in controlling associated chronic idiopathic urticaria (CIU), but they may not control the symptoms completely.
-Some authors have used up to 4 times the recommended dose of nonsedating antihistamines to achieve control.
+Second-generation antihistamines can reduce the severity of symptoms of swelling frequency and severity and are helpful in controlling associated chronic idiopathic urticaria (CIU), but they may not control the symptoms completely.
+Some authors have used up to four times the recommended dose of nonsedating antihistamines to achieve control.

 NSAIDs produce variable responses.
 As treatment, they may be suboptimal because they, along with aspirin, may worsen urticaria and angioedema.
-Indomethacin has not demonstrated efficacy in the treatment of DPU.
+Indomethacin has not demonstrated efficacy in the treatment of delayed pressure urticaria (DPU).

 Combination therapy may decrease disease activity.
-Adjunctive agents that reportedly have been successfully employed in this context include leukotriene antagonists (eg, montelukast and zafirlukast) and H2 -receptor antagonists (eg, famotidine and ranitidine).
+Adjunctive agents that reportedly have been successfully used in this context include leukotriene antagonists (eg, montelukast, zafirlukast) and H2-receptor antagonists (eg, famotidine, ranitidine).

 Clinical Context: Levocetirizine is an H1-receptor antagonist and an active enantiomer of cetirizine.
 Peak plasma levels are reached within 1 hour, and the half-life is approximately 8 hours.
 Levocetirizine is available as a 5-mg breakable (scored) tablet and a 0.5 mg/mL oral solution.
 It is indicated for uncomplicated skin manifestations of chronic idiopathic urticaria (CIU).